damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 ## Documentation structure

-*How the documentation is organized?*
+*How is your documentation organized?*

 ```
 These guidelines will provide you with a standard structure that is mainly following the product